2005 Giro d'Italia, Prologue to Stage 10: Stage 6

-Just as Danilo DI Luca had done the previous day, Australian Robbie McEwen took his second win in this year's Giro.
+Just as Danilo Di Luca had done the previous day, Australian Robbie McEwen took his second win in this year's Giro.
 This time, he did not have to beat Alessandro Petacchi, since the Italian's Torino biancoblù de-railed, causing the fall of some of the Fassa Bortolo riders, and forcing "Ale-Jet" to halt to a stop.
-McEwen's teammate Henk Vogels attacked in the last kilometer, but was surpassed just at the finish line by up to four other cyclists.
+McEwen's teammate Henk Vogels attacked in the last kilometer, but was surpassed just at the finish line by four other cyclists.